Brenda Strong: 2004–2012: Desperate Housewives

 Strong starred, mostly off-screen, on Desperate Housewives, opposite Felicity Huffman, Marcia Cross, Eva Longoria and Teri Hatcher during the show's run from 2004 to 2012.
 She played the deceased Mary Alice Young, who narrates the events of her friends' and neighbors' lives from beyond the grave.
-Her narrations yielded an Emmy Award nomination for Outstanding Voice-Over Performance in 2011 and 2012.
+Her narrations yielded Emmy Award nomination, for Outstanding Voice-Over Performance, in 2011 and 2012.
 Along with the cast, she received two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2005 and 2006.
 Strong's character narrated all but two episodes of the series.
 One of the two exceptions is the season 3 episode narrated by Steven Culp, after his character, Rex Van de Kamp, is killed by George Williams and he observes the lives of the men on the street.
 The other episode is during season 5 and is narrated by Nicollette Sheridan, in which her character, Edie Britt, dies of a car crash, followed by electrocution.

 Strong has appeared several times in flashbacks and in a dream episode in which Lynette struggles to understand why she could not stop Mary Alice's suicide.
 She played another deceased wife on the television series Everwood, appearing mainly in flashback sequences as the late Julia Brown.
 Coincidentally, Housewives co-star Marcia Cross played Dr. Linda Abbott, a love interest for Brown's widower, during the second season of Everwood.
 Both Strong and Cross appear in season 9 of Seinfeld (episodes 9 and 8 respectively).

 In addition to her role on Desperate Housewives, Strong starred as Mary Ann Steed in the movie trilogy The Work and the Glory, based on a bestselling series of the same name by Gerald N. Lund.
 She starred in the 2006 Lifetime movie Family in Hiding.
 Also in 2006, she played Ted Danson's love interest in the short-lived ABC comedy series Help Me Help You.
 She also guest starred on Curb Your Enthusiasm as a love interest of Larry David, Law & Order: Criminal Intent, Boston Legal, and Rizzoli & Isles.